-Seems like every time I check my e-mail, somebody somewhere wants my review of the 4-Hour Body workout found in The 4-Hour Body, the latest book by Timothy Ferriss.
+Seems like every time I check my e-mail, somebody somewhere wants to know what I think about the 4-Hour Body workout found in The 4-Hour Body, the latest book by Timothy Ferriss.

-No matter what you might think of Ferriss, he knows how to sell books.
+No matter what you might think of Ferriss, he knows how to sell stuff.
 I haven’t seen such a slick marketing job since Bill Phillips launched Body-for-LIFE in the late 1990’s.

 In it, Ferriss says that he followed a training routine based on the so-called Colorado Experiment.
 Despite just two 30-minute workouts per week, for a total of 4 hours of gym time, Tim claims that he gained 34 pounds of muscle in 28 days while also losing 3 pounds of fat.

 What was the Colorado Experiment?
 And is it really possible to gain 34 pounds of muscle in 28 days using the 4-Hour Body workout?

 The so-called Colorado Experiment wasn’t really an experiment.
 It was a giant marketing exercise by Arthur Jones, the inventor of the Nautilus range of exercise machines.

 Like Phillips and Ferriss, Jones was a marketing genius.
 The fact people are still talking about the Colorado Experiment 30 years on shows what a thorough job he did.

 The “experiment” ran for a period of 28 days back in May 1973.
 In it, Casey Viator, who was the youngest ever winner of the AAU Mr. America contest in 1971, allegedly gained 63.21 pounds of muscle and lost 17.93 pounds of fat.
 And he did it all using only Nautilus equipment.